ericktai/dust-js-browser/README.md

 ## Dependencies

-`duster.js` makes developer DustJS easier. (https://github.com/dmix/dusterjs)   Duster.js will help you compile the templates to JS automatically.
+`duster.js` makes developing DustJS easier. (https://github.com/dmix/dusterjs)   Duster.js will help you compile the templates to JS automatically.
 For those of you familiar with SASS/Compass, it's like `compass watch`:  you can have `duster.js` watch your dusts folder for changes and auto-compile your templates.

 Templates are found in `src/dusts` and are compiled to `templates/compiled`.